Gamemackerel/Experience-Land/codebase.md

         ALWAYS use the current location to describe what's around the player, and what the places they can go from here are!
 When listing places, don't use angle brackets, just the name of the place in lower case.

         If the player has moved into an unvisited location, introduce the location and describe what's around the player.
         Don't repeat what was already said in the last output.
-IF THE CHANGE WAS NOT A LOCATION CHANGE, DO NOT INTRODUCE THE LOCATION.
+        IF WHAT JUST HAPPENED WAS NOT A LOCATION CHANGE, DO NOT INTRODUCE THE LOCATION.
+In other words don't say "you enter the kitchen" if the player was already in the kitchen (so the kitchen is "visited")

         Last thing you said: ${lastOutput}

         Current state: ${state}
         Current Location: ${JSON.stringify(this.map[JSON.parse(this.currentState)['location']])}

-        When in battle, don't mention the navagable places.
+        When in battle, don't mention the navigable places.

         NEVER say that the player does an action, unless it is described by what just happened.
         What just happened was this: ${stateChange['changes']}